PolyU-Robocon/PolyU_Workshop_OpenCV_2020/notes.md

 ## What are Images?

-* 2-Dimensional representation of the visble light spectrum
+* 2-Dimensional representation of the visible light spectrum
 * Each pixel point corresponds to a different color which means that reflects different wavelengths of light

 <img src="https://i.imgur.com/Wp5yX3k.png" style="zoom:50%;" />